 Outlaw Country: 20%; Deep Tracks: 15%; Underground Garage: 10%; Bluesville: 10%; SoulTown: 10%; Classic Vinyl/Classic Rewind: 5%; Jam On: 5%; The Bridge: 5%; Spectrum: 5%; XMU: 5%; Real Jazz: 5%; Beatles Channel/E-Street Radio/Tom Petty Radio/Elvis Radio: 5%

-Zydeco is absolutely one of my favorite styles of music, and has been for about 35 years.
+Zydeco is one of my absolute favorite styles of music, and has been for about 35 years.
 Any of us could argue all day about the relative merits of New Wave, Punk, Heavy Metal, Reggae, Rockabilly, Gospel, whatever – some people are going to like some music types and not like others.
 Of course.
-But, once they listen to it, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
+But, once they give it a listen, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
 And Zydeco bands are always led by an accordionist and a rub-board player!
 What’s not to like!?

 Zydeco as a music genre evolved from French Creoles out of southwest Louisiana and blends blues and R&B with music indigenous to native Louisianans.
 It seems it first became recognized beyond regionally with the emergence of Zydeco pioneer Clifton Chenier in the mid-1950’s.
-Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
-Many, many Zydeco acts materialized in Chenier’s wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys, just to name some, as well as C.J.
+Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first-generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
+Many, many Zydeco acts materialized in Chenier’s impressive wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys, just to name some, as well as the imposing C.J.
 Chenier, who inherited both his dad’s accordion and his Red Hot Louisiana Band after Clifton died in 1987.

-Now, who’s with me for a new Sirius Zydeco station?!
+Now, who’s with me for a new Sirius radio Zydeco station?!

 ²This is how I feel about Zydeco music: “How could anybody not like you?”